1oly/mscthesis/README.md

 mscthesis
 =========

-Code examples work related to my MSc thesis
+Code examples and other work related to my MSc thesis